logancyang/obsidian-copilot/README.md

 This video shows how Advanced Custom Prompt works.
 This form of templating enables a lot more possibilities with long context window models.
 If you have your own creative cool use cases, don't hesitate to share them in the discussion or in the youtube comment section!

-#### 🔧 Copilot Settings

-The settings page lets you set your own temperature, max tokens, conversation context based on your need.

-New models will be added as I get access.

-You can also use your own system prompt, choose between different embedding providers such as OpenAI, CohereAI (their trial API is free and quite stable!) and Huggingface Inference API (free but sometimes times out).

-## ⚙️ Installation
+## ⚙️ Installation (recommended)

-Copilot for Obsidian is now available in **Obsidian Community Plugin**!

 - Open Community Plugins settings page, click on the Browse button.
 - Search for "Copilot" in the search bar and find the plugin with this exact name.
 - Click on the Install button.
 - Once the installation is complete, enable the Copilot plugin by toggling on its switch in the Community Plugins settings page.

 Now you can see the chat icon in your leftside ribbon, clicking on it will open the chat panel on the right!
-Don't forget to check out the Copilot commands available in the commands palette!
+Don't forget to provide your API keys in settings before using the plugin!

 #### ⛓️ Manual Installation